MicrosoftDocs/azure-docs/articles/communication-services/quickstarts/voice-video-calling/includes/data-channel/data-channel-javascript.md

 ms.subservice: calling
 ---

-The DataChannel feature API enables real-time messaging during audio and video calls.
+The Data Channel feature API enables real-time messaging during audio and video calls.
 In this quickstart guide, we'll illustrate how to integrate DataChannel feature, enabling the exchange of text messages among participants within a group call.

 [!INCLUDE [Public Preview](../../../../includes/public-preview-include-document.md)]